 I would suggest all the radii are a bit too big, making the car look as if it is made of shiny, waxy polyethylene which has been painted.
 And this example has 282,000 km on the clock.
 You can’t see those but you will see the interior fabric which is in the awkward transition period between being dated and having nostalgic charm.
 The car is about to enter the breakdown phase.
 Two decades and nearly 300,000 km is a lot to ask of a Detroit car from this period.

-As I mentioned elsewhere here, these American cars of the recent past provide nothing characteristically good to appeal to us.
-They merely seem like bad copies of the rather bland vehicle that Europe and Japan were turning out.
+As I mentioned elsewhere, these American cars of the recent past provide nothing characteristically good to appeal to us.
+They merely seem like bad copies of the rather bland vehicles that Europe and Japan were turning out.
 I’ll keep my €1500, thanks.